American School in Taichung: Organizations

-TAIMUN was begun in 2005, and is organized by all high school students at the American School in Taichung, though not every student acts as a delegate; students not acting as delegates participate in administrative and press teams.
+TAIMUN was begun in 2005, nd is organized by all high school students at the American School in Taichung, though not every student acts as a delegate; students not acting as delegates participate in administrative and press teams.

 Schools from across Taiwan and Asia attend AST's TAIMUN Conference.
 AST has also attended MUN events in Singapore, Russia, China, and Greece.